 If you have ever owned a Cane Corso, you know that training this breed can be a serious job, especially if you've got a stubborn one (like mine).
 One thing that is not hard to do, though, is falling in love with this amazing dog.
 To give this dog all of your love and remain sane is another story.

-Here are my tips for loving your yours without going crazy.
-I hope you enjoy my practical guide to living with one, training, and keeping your sanity in the process.
+Here are my tips for loving your dog without going crazy.
+I hope you enjoy my practical guide to living with one, training it, and keeping your sanity in the process.

 Can we play now?
 Can we play again?
 And then can we play some more?

 Cane Corsos love to play.
 If you are not an active person who enjoys physical activity, this is probably not the right breed for you.
 They are also a working breed, so don't expect to tire them out easily.
 They could play all day if you could keep up, but trust me you can't.
 So, how do you maximize the time you do have?

 Their prey instinct is strong and they love to run.
 One of the best ways to exercise your dog without tiring yourself out is playing fetch with the loudest, highest-pitch, most annoying squeak toy you can find.